Backpage: Federal prosecution

 Brnovich then set an October 5 status hearing in the case.

 At the October 5 hearing, Brnovich scheduled a new trial for February 22, 2022.

-Brnovich recused herself for unknown reasons on October 29, 2021, and federal Judge Diane Humetewa was chosen by lot to replace her.
-(Humetewa is the fourth judge to be assigned the case so far.)
+Brnovich recused herself over a conflict of interest with her husband, who was Arizona Attorney General Mark Brnovich, on October 29, 2021, and federal Judge Diane Humetewa was chosen by lot to replace her, becoming the fourth judge to be assigned the case so far.
 A new trial has been delayed as the defense appeals Humetewa's denial of a motion to dismiss the case for good.

 On September 2, 2022, a three-judge panel of the Ninth Circuit Court of Appeals heard oral arguments in the defense's appeal of Humetewa's ruling.
-Defendants argued that the case should be dismissed because a new trial would violate the Fifth Amendment's prohibition on Double Jeopardy.
+Defendants argued that the case should be dismissed because a new trial would violate the Fifth Amendment's prohibition on double jeopardy.
 Though the defendants had moved for the mistrial, their attorneys argued that the prosecution "goaded" them into doing so by engaging in intentional misconduct; specifically, by focusing too much on the subject of child-sex trafficking.

 On September 21, 2022, the appeals panel ruled against the defendants, upholding Humetewa's ruling and finding that the prosecution "had no reason to sabotage its own trial."
-The decision reportedly made it likely that Lacey, Larkin, et al. would face a retrial sometimes in 2023.
+The decision reportedly made it likely that Lacey, Larkin, et al. would face a retrial sometime in 2023.

-Backpage was launched in 2004 by New Times Media (later to be known as Village Voice Media), a publisher of 11 alternative newsweeklies, as a free classified advertising website.

-The site included the various categories found in newspaper classified sections including those that were unique to and part of the First Amendment-driven traditions of most alternative weeklies.
-These included personals (including adult-oriented personal ads), adult services, musicians and "New Age" services.

-Until January 9, 2017, Backpage contained an adult section containing different subcategories of various sex work.
-The company suspended its adult listings following accusations by a United States Senate subcommittee of being directly involved with sex-trafficking and the sexual exploitation of minors.
-However, many escorts and erotic masseuses admit to moving their ads to the "massage" and "women seeking men" listings.
-Prostitution is illegal throughout the United States, except for some counties in Nevada.

-Kristen DiAngelo, executive director of the Sex Workers Outreach Project of Sacramento, criticized the shutdown, asking how many sex workers across the United States no longer had a way to support themselves.
-Backpage allowed for sex workers using the site to post bad date lists, screen clients, and communicate with other sex workers to ensure a safer experience.
-Activists argued that the move would force some of the site's users to work on the street.

-In 2015 Backpage lost all credit card processing agreements as banks came under pressure from law enforcement, leaving Bitcoin as the remaining option for paid ads.
+On July 31, 2023, co-owner and co-founder James Larkin committed suicide about one week before the new trial was scheduled to start.

+In November 2023 a jury found co-founder Michael Lacey guilty of one count of money laundering and acquitted him of another money-laundering charge, but deadlocked on 84 other charges, leading to a second mistrial.

+In January 2024, Lacey's third trial began.
+In August 2024 Lacey was sentenced to five years in federal prison and ordered to pay a $3 million fine.
+He turned himself in on September 11 to begin his sentence, but was released on bond in November 2024 after appealing his prison sentence.